-Beginning in 2009, annual stock option awards were granted in February to allow the Compensation Committee to consider long-term incentive awards at the same time that it considers annual incentive awards.
-Beginning in 2013 such awards will be considered in November, to allow consideration of the Company's performance during that year.
-Both long-term incentive awards and annual incentive awards are granted based on the Compensation Committee's evaluation of an employee's performance during the prior year.
-The stock option and stock awards are not granted so as to "time" them before the release of material nonpublic information that is likely to result in an increase in share price ("spring-loading") or delay them until after the release of material nonpublic information that is likely to result in a decrease in share price ("bullet-dodging").
+Stock option and stock awards are not granted so as to "time" them before the release of material nonpublic information that is likely to result in an increase in share price ("spring-loading") or delay them until after the release of material nonpublic information that is likely to result in a decrease in share price ("bullet-dodging").
 The Company does not reprice stock option awards or replace them if the share price declines after the date such stock option awards were granted.
+Beginning in 2013, in the event of a change in control of the Company, all stock option and stock award incentives are subject to a double trigger vesting, requiring employment termination coupled with a change in control.
+The Company also adopted a clawback policy affecting incentive compensation.